mangelozzi/mangelozzi.github.io/apps/freecad/tips.md

 ## TECHDRAW

 - To change the template, in the model tree select the `page`, then the `template` sub item, in the `Property/View`.
+- To add a 3D dimension:
+    1. First add the dimension, it will show the projected (incorrect value).
+    2. Goto the 3D view, and select an edge.
+    3. Then `CTRL` click the page you would like to apply it to (don't have to if only one page).
+    4. Then click `Link Dimension`
+    5. Select the dimension from the list in the dialogue.
+- If you get the error `can not determine correct page`, select the item in the tree view, then `CTRL` click the page, then click TechDraw `Insert a view`.
+Or tab to the page.

 ## TOPOLOGICAL NAMING ERRORS